My father was dying.

 Next stop, Manpower.

-It was a couple years into my employment as a branch manager and whether it was out of a desire for growth or a hunger for success, I had begun to seek out opportunities for development.
+It was a couple years into my employment as a branch manager with Manpower Inc. and whether it was out of a desire for growth or a hunger for success, I had begun to seek out opportunities for development.

 I learned all “7 Habits”, I was quick to throw out a deserved “Whale Done!” and I rallied my team to create “Raving Fans”.

 Despite all my hard work.
 I ended up in the office yet again!
 Actually, more specifically, my staff member, Anna, came to my office, and she had news to deliver.

 She was there as an ambassador of the team.
 She had come to tell me that they felt I was disengaged and distant and that I was not leading them.